MATH 169: Calculus I with Integrated Precalculus II (GE)

 Other Course Information

-This course is primarily intended for freshman and sophomore students, especially those majoring in mathematics, computer science, the natural sciences, psychology, or economics.
+This course is primarily intended for freshman and sophomore students, especially those majoring in mathematics, computer science, the natural sciences, psychology, or economics who need to take Calculus I but are not placed into MATH 171.
 Students may not receive credit for both MATH 169 and either MATH 171 or MATH 151.

 Review and Approval